same-ou/graphical-keywords-extractor/Readme.md

    - **OCR (GOT-OCR2_0)**: Extracts any textual content that might be present in the image.

 2. **Keyword Extraction**: The outputs of the image captioning and OCR tools are combined and processed to generate a list of keywords that represent the image content.

-3. **Search Engine Integration**: The generated keywords are used to enhance search queries, improving accuracy and relevance in search engine results.

 ## Technologies Used